Managing ambiguity: the essential skill for career progression

 How to show graduate recruiters that you are capable of managing ambiguity

-For example, when you did work experience, were you given unclear instructions that you then had to clarify?
-Were you left alone in charge while working in your part-time retail job, and did you find yourself having to deal with customer queries that you didn’t really know the answer to?
+For example, were you left alone in charge while working in your part-time retail job, and did you find yourself having to deal with customer queries that you didn’t really know the answer to?
 When you were editing a student newspaper, and you had a big interview lined up just before press day, but were in some doubt as to whether it would come off, what back-up plan did you put in place?

-Prepare to be asked how you cope in a crisis.
-Any crisis is likely to throw up uncertainty.
+Similarly, prepare to be asked how you cope in a crisis.
+For example, you could be asked a competency-based interview question such as ‘Tell me about a time when you handled a major crisis’.
+After all, any crisis is likely to throw up uncertainty.
 For example, if you were away travelling and weather conditions resulted in flights being cancelled, causing widespread chaos, how did you cope?
 Did you find an alternative route home?

-Hedge your bets and have a back-up plan.
-Ambiguity involves an element of risk – what if the assumptions you have made turn out to be mistaken, or the situation changes?
-You may need to think about ways to minimise any potential fallout from your decisions.
+With both the in-tray and the case study task, it would be wise to have a back-up plan in case the assumptions you have made turn out to be mistaken or the situation changes.
+You may need to think about ways to minimise any potential fallout from your decisions – or at least show that you have weighed up the risks.